What Is Email Marketing? A Complete Guide

 This immediate feedback loop is invaluable.
 If a subject line isn’t getting opens, you can test a new one.
 If a call-to-action isn’t getting clicks, you can adjust your design or copy.
 This data-driven approach allows you to stop guessing and start making informed decisions that continuously improve your strategy and drive better results with every email you send.

-The Building Blocks of Great Email Marketing
+The Challenges of Email Marketing

 Before you write a single subject line, you need to lay the groundwork.
 A successful email strategy is built on a solid foundation, not just clever copy.
 Think of these components as the essential framework that supports everything else you do.
 Getting them right from the start will save you countless headaches and make your campaigns significantly more effective.
 It means focusing on who you’re talking to, how you’re managing them, and the systems you have in place to deliver your message.